 Our Shoreline Gallery is located at the top of Ray Bay.
-Here you have the opportunity to closely observe, interact with and even gently touch bottom-dwelling sharks.
-Guests will also have the opportunity to try their luck at petting a stingray!
-With four different species, there are lots of chances to reach in and connect with these amazing creatures.
-Don’t be shy!
-Stingrays are docile creatures, only stinging in self-defense.
+Guests will have the opportunity to closely observe, interact with and even gently touch four species of stingrays!

 Scarlet Cleaner Shrimp